 3. Can I propagate my maidenhair fern via cuttings?

-Unfortunately, the answer is no. Although there are many plants that can easily be propagated via this method, such as common house plants dieffenbachias, it is not the case with these ferns.
+Unfortunately, the answer is no. Although there are many plants that can easily be propagated via this method, such as common house plants dieffenbachias, it is not the case with maidenhair ferns.
 They only offer the two, above-mentioned options – division and sowing.

 4. My fern is growing dark sport around leaves’ edges.
 What do I do?

-If you are new to growing ferns, you are probably quite confused and worried when looking at these spots, but there is no need to worry!
+If you are new to growing maidenhair ferns, you are probably quite confused and worried when looking at these spots, but there is no need to worry!
 Those spots and later on sacks are spores via which ferns are reproduced!
 If you see spores then those are amazing news, since it means you are doing an amazing job.
 Just keep up the good work!

 Here we are at the end of my maidenhair fern care article.
 I hope you find it helpful and that it gives you the necessary insight to mastering the care of these tender beauties.